-- The Issue\$6,110,000 2011 Series F Bonds (the "2011 Series F Bonds" or the "Bonds") offered by the New Hampshire Municipal Bond Bank through a competitive sale. - The Bonds are valid, general obligations of the New Hampshire Municipal Bond Bank and Security for the Bonds the full faith and credit of the Bank are pledged for the punctual payment of the principal of, premium, if any, and interest thereon.
+The Bonds are valid, general obligations of the New Hampshire Municipal Bond Bank and the full faith and credit of the Bank are pledged for the punctual payment of the principal of, premium, if any, and interest thereon.
 The Bonds, and the other bonds ranking on a parity therewith which may be issued pursuant to the 1978 Resolution, will be further secured by the pledge of the Municipal Bonds purchased by the Bank with the proceeds of the bonds previously issued pursuant to the 1978 Resolution and all funds and accounts established by the 1978 Resolution.
 The 1978 Resolution creates a continuing pledge and lien to secure the full and final payment of the principal of, premium, if any, and interest on all of the bonds issued pursuant to the 1978 Resolution, including a pledge of the Municipal Bonds purchased by the Bank from the Governmental Units.
 The Bonds are further secured by the moneys in the Bank's Reserve Fund established under the 1978 Resolution which requires that the Reserve Fund be maintained in an amount at least equal to the maximum amount of Principal Installments and interest maturing and becoming due in any succeeding calendar year on all Loan Obligations then outstanding under the 1978 Resolution.